pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

                            -srcstorepass changeit -deststorepass changeit
    ```

    Then, export the private key of the server into a `.pem` file.
-Note that the generated .pem file is not protected by a password, even though the key itself is password-protected, as we are using the `-nodes` flag.
-So, be sure to protect it using operating system's technical controls as well as procedural controls.
+Note that the generated `.pem` file is not protected
+   by a password, even though the key itself is password-protected, as we are using the `-nodes` flag.
+So, be sure
+   to protect it using operating system's technical controls as well as procedural controls.

    ```
    openssl pkcs12 -in controller01.p12 -out controller01.key.pem -passin pass:1111_aaaa -nodes
    ```

-Step 5 concludes this stage, and you are now all set to deploy the certificates and other material in Pravega.
+The last step concludes this stage, and you should now be all set to install the certificates and other material in Pravega.

 The table below lists the key output of this stage.
-Note that you'll typically need one of each file per Pravega service, but you may share the same file for services collocated on the same host for logistical or cost reasons.
+Note that you'll typically need one of each file per Pravega
+service, but you may share the same file for services collocated on the same host for logistical or economical reasons.

 | Files | Example File| Description |
 |:-----:| :---:|:--------|